nymtech/nym/documentation/rework_todo.md

     - [x] finish pass @ all pages, at least minimal stubs
     - [x] one-pager
     - [x] split chain stuff into integrations (interacting with the chain) and then move rest into the architecture subsection?
-    - [ ] make sure to pull ecash docs in
+    - [x] make sure to pull ecash docs in
     - [x] ~~diagrams~~ (moved to new features)
     - [ ] remove TODO links

+- [ ] all licensing pages are the same: make a single component to import

   - [ ] operators
     - [ ] tabs / general condensation of page length